BrunoVieira005/BrunoVieira005/README.md

 ![Dart](https://img.shields.io/badge/Dart-0175C2?style=for-the-badge&logo=dart&logoColor=white)

-In my repositories you can view some of my academic projects where I have used the languages mentioned above.
+In my repositories you can view some of my academic projects where I have used these languages.

 ## 📊 GitHub Stats:
 <div align="center">